Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Research Challenges and Future Directions

 \section{Research Challenges and Future Directions}

-As discussed in the above sections, distributed learning systems can alleviate security and privacy concerns with advancing defense mechanisms.
-In Sec.~VI, we provide and reveal several critical research challenges for further improvement in system implementation.
-In addition, related possible solution are also discussed.
+As discussed in the above sections, distributed learning systems can alleviate security and privacy concerns by advancing defense mechanisms.
+In Section~\uppercase\expandafter{\romannumeral7}, we provide and reveal several critical research challenges for further improvement in system implementation.
+In addition, related possible solutions are also discussed.